canjs/canjs/docs/can-canjs/can-api.md

 @package ../../package.json
 @templateRender <% %>
 @description
 Welcome to the CanJS docs!
+Learn about all the packages that make-up CanJS & how they work together to help you build amazing applications!

 @body